MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-connectors-with-proxy-servers.md

 ### Check if the connector traffic bypasses outbound proxies

-If you configured your Application Proxy connector to bypass the proxy servers and connect directly to the Application Proxy service, you want to look in the network capture for failed TCP connection attempts.
+If you configured your Application Proxy connector to bypass the proxy servers and connect directly to the Application Proxy service, you want to look in the network capture for failed Transmission Control Protocol (TCP) connection attempts.

 Use the Message Analyzer filter to identify these attempts.
 Enter `property.TCPSynRetransmit` in the filter box and select **Apply**.